-Door Surface
+Door Seal

-It's important to keep the area clean where the door seals against the microwave.
-Use only mild, nonabrasive detergents applied with a clean sponge or soft cloth.
+It is important to keep the area clean where the door seals against the microwave.
+Use only mild, non-abrasive detergents applied with a clean sponge or soft cloth.
 Rinse well.

 Bottom

 Clean off the grease and dust on the bottom often.
 Use a solution of warm water and detergent.